garencheckley/podexp/README.md

 - **Prompt Engineering**: Updated the Gemini prompts to explicitly instruct the AI to avoid speech directions and formatting, using only standard punctuation
 - **Plain Text Emphasis**: The system now generates plain text with standard punctuation only (periods, commas, question marks, etc.) for optimal TTS processing
 - **Improved Audio Quality**: These changes result in more natural-sounding podcast audio without artificial pauses or formatting artifacts
+- **Enhanced Model**: Upgraded to using gemini-2.5-pro-exp-03-25 model for text generation, providing higher quality content

 These improvements significantly enhance the listening experience by ensuring that the Text-to-Speech engine receives clean, properly formatted text that can be converted accurately to speech without unexpected artifacts or interruptions.